Welcome to London? Don't shake on it

 LONDON (Reuters) - Britain adopted a more hands-on approach to the London Olympics on Tuesday after playing down fears that athletes could damage their chances by picking up germs from visiting rivals and officials.

-The British Olympic Association (BOA) defended itself against headlines suggesting it risked causing offence with advice that British athletes should not shake hands for reasons of hygiene.
+The British Olympic Association BOA.L defended itself against headlines suggesting it risked causing offence with advice that British athletes should not shake hands for reasons of hygiene.

 “It’s just basic, common sense.
 We are simply reminding athletes to take common-sense measures, such as washing their hands and using hand foam, to reduce the risk of catching a bug,” said a BOA spokeswoman.